-Watch this webinar presentation and learn more about the admission process, requirements and timeline.
-Our admissions team shares recent statistics for the 2019 admissions cycle and tips on how to prepare for and/or improve upon your application for 2020 (recorded July 2019).
+Watch this panel presentation and learn more about the admission process, requirements and timeline.
+Our admissions team shares recent statistics for the 2021-2022 admissions cycle and tips on how to prepare for the upcoming 2022-2023 admissions cycle (recorded June 29, 2021).

 Things to Consider

-- Did you meet the Medical College Admission Test (MCAT) minimum of 125 in each of the four sections?
-In 2019-2020, the requirement has changed to allowed 124 in one of the four sections.
+- Did you meet the Medical College Admission Test (MCAT) minimum of 125 in each of the four sections, with an allowance of 124 in one section?

 - If the answer to both of these questions is yes, then it could be that your GPA was not competitive in this year's application pool.